Raising a Bilingual Baby: 5 Things Parents Should Do

 Determine who will speak what language to the baby

-The first step is to create a language plan with your spouse, relatives, and other caregivers!
+The first step is to create a language plan with your spouse, relatives, and other caregivers.
 Talk to your family about your hopes for raising a bilingual or trilingual child.
-Even if spouses and grandparents are monolingual, they can still be supportive of raising a bilingual baby.
+Even if spouses and grandparents are monolingual, they can still support raising a bilingual baby.

 Important questions to discuss: